 Sub-Committee: Educational Interpreting

 The scope of the ASLIA Interpreting in Educational Settings (IES) sub-committee is to advance the interpreting competency and professionalism of those providing Auslan/English interpreting services within the domain of K-12 (Kindergarten to Grade 12) educational settings.
-The aim is to address workforce issues on a national basis – particularly by providing information, resources and support – to work towards decreasing the number of persons working in this domain without interpreter training qualifications and/or NAATI (National Accreditation Authority of Translators and Interpreters) credentials, and subsequently, increasing the numbers within the workforce with interpreter training qualifications and/or NAATI credentials at a minimum Paraprofessional level.
+The aim is to address workforce issues on a national basis – particularly by providing information, resources and support – to work towards decreasing the number of persons working in this domain without interpreter training qualifications and/or NAATI (National Accreditation Authority of Translators and Interpreters) credentials, and subsequently, increasing the numbers within the workforce with interpreter training qualifications and/or NAATI credentials at a minimum Certified Provisional Interpreter Level.

 Chair: Kerrie Christie